 Bitter herbs are sometimes also used to improve digestion.
 Dandelion is often used for this purpose, and some people accidentally pick wild lettuce instead.
 Some of the compounds in wild lettuce might also help lower irritation in the gut.

-But there is very little tested information about wild lettuce for humans.
-It hasn’t been studied well, and there is no proof that it can relieve pain or help digestion.
+But there is very little evidence of wild lettuce's benefits or risks.
+There is no proof that it can relieve pain or help digestion.
 In fact, it might actually cause more digestion problems.

 Risks of Wild Lettuce